 You have used the Exit option on the Task Manager menu and exited from the desktop completely.
-Type DESKTOP and press the Return key.
+Type Desktop and press the Return key.
 The desktop will return, but you will have lost any unsaved work.
-Alternatively, hold down Ctrl and press the Reset button (on the lefthand side of the computer) to bring back the desktop).
+Alternatively, hold down Ctrl and press the Reset button (on the back of the keyboard) to bring back the desktop; again, you will lose any unsaved work if you have to do this.